-- 1. This is an undeniable fact, - 2.
-This is an incomparable comfort, and this is an inexhaustible source of joy.
+- 1. This is an undeniable fact,

+- 2. This is an incomparable comfort, and

+- 3. This is an inexhaustible source of joy.

 On Good Friday, three days ago, Christianity commemorated the death of Jesus Christ our Lord.
 He died on the cross after paying for the sins of all mankind.
-On Good Friday we read that the body of a dead Jesus was put into the tomb.
+On that day the body of a dead Jesus was put into the tomb.
 On that day Joseph of Arimathea and Nicodemus quickly arranged to put his body in the grave because it had to be done before sunset on Friday, which was the beginning of the Jewish Sabbath, a day on which no work could be done.